mrb-smooth/cpp-training/Week-2/Project-2/README.md

-# Overview
+# Week 2 Assignment: Implement a command line banking console for admin.

+## Introduction

+This is an extension to last week's project with the following additions:

+- [ ] Add security.
+- [ ] Add transactions.
+- [ ] Add persistence and state.
+(Using google protobufs).
+- [ ] Add for serialization/deserialization to a protobufs "database".
+- [ ] Add error logging.

+## Rules
+- [x] The code must be compilable with clang++ c++17 compiler on a Centos 8 or similar OS.
+- [x] Must have a way to build using make, cmake or something similar.
+- [x] The code needs to work in command line and self-contained and no external dependencies.
+- [ ] Must include tests which should be runnable.

 ## Details
+We will restrict the usage to "administrators" only for now.

+The usage should be:

 Usage: bankcli <file-name>

-The <file-name> is dummy for now.
-No information will be saved.
+The <file-name> is the protobuf serializable.
+You will need to design the layout of the proto file.
+Design a proto schema that works with your assignment submission.

+Upon startup, the program will read the file specified by <file-name> and load all the account information.
+This information is your database, and can be modified with your program.
+So if you add new accounts, upon exiting the program, the proto file will reflect that change.

+Use the google protobufs C++ library.

 It should prompt for a username and password.
+The user and passwd must both be "demo".

 user: <user>
 password: <passwd>

-Fix this:
 You can embed the password in your ELF for now.
-This really can be encrypted with a solid AES 256 bit encryption key.
-(For first week evaluation, this is optional).
+This really should be encrypted with a solid AES 256 bit encryption key, but for purposes of this class, we will relax that requirement!.

 If authentication succeeds, you will show the console prompt, or else you will display message "Incorrect user" and ask for the user again in a while loop.
 Here is the console prompt: